official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 151 Public hearing, 20 January 2010, page 37.
 152 Public hearing, 20 July 2010, page 6.

-44

-The Report of the Iraq Inquiry323.
-Baroness Manningham‑Buller added that subsequent events showed the judgement that Saddam Hussein did not have the capability to do anything much in the UK, had “turned out to be the right judgement”.153
+323. Baroness Manningham‑Buller added that subsequent events showed the judgement that Saddam Hussein did not have the capability to do anything much in the UK, had “turned out to be the right judgement”.153